Church of God, an International Community

 I have been told that COGaic does not believe in a literal place of safety, literal great tribulation, or other such things, though one of its ministers refused to confirm or deny this when I asked.

-However, my research shows that they do teach about the Great Tribulation, though they have only mentioned it twice in all the issues of Vision (it is mentioned more often in its Church of God News).
+However, my research shows that they do teach about the Great Tribulation, though they have only mentioned it a few times in all the issues of Vision (it is mentioned more often in its Church of God News).

 Regarding the "place of safety" the expression is used as a joke about a place in Wales in the December 2000 edition of COGaic's Church of God News.
-However, that is the only place I have been able to find it in COGaic literature.
+However, that is the only place I was able to find it in COGaic literature.

 Possible Reaction to this Article